 PROUDLY BALANCING EXCELLENCE AND PARTICIPATION IN SPORT

-With a full roster of sports opportunities, kicking off mid-September each academic year, the Conference of Independent Schools Athletic Association (CISAA) boasts 140 leagues and 1,300 teams, far exceeding the provincial average.
+With a full roster of sports opportunities, kicking off mid-September each academic year, the Conference of Independent Schools Athletic Association (CISAA) boasts 25 sports, 165 leagues and over 1,500 teams playing almost 3500 games each school year, far exceeding the provincial average.
 (Despite the acronym, it bears repeating that CISAA is indeed the athletic division of CIS Ontario and membership is required for participation.)

 Supported by expert coaches, and cheered on by a committed parent community, our member-school athletes are motivated to perform at the very top of their game.

 It’s never just about winning … The CISAA mandate is to provide exciting athletic opportunities and challenging competitive experiences.
 However, a positive attitude and respect for others is both taught and demanded.

 Leadership and excellence in school sport.

 We adhere to strong moral principles of conduct both within and beyond the sports environment.

 We honour and value the contributions of officials, opponents, spectators, coaches, teammates, and self.

 We foster an environment of accessibility, fellowship, and community that recognizes and honours the diverse demographic that characterizes our association.

 We uphold the spirit of the contest while respecting all participants.